wiki-games/wikimark/docs/wikimark.md

 | `[this page].`       | <a href="Target page">this page</a>.               |

-In a Wikimark document, link definitions may appear anywhere on a page, but must be within their own "paragraph", separated from other content by at least one (preferably two) blank lines.
+In a Wikimark document, link definitions may appear anywhere on a page, but must be within their own "paragraph", separated from other content by at least one blank line.

 The text of a link definition should not contain any markup (backslash-escapes can still be used).
 The actual link as used in the text may contain markup, however.
 The